-Now that you have a better understanding of what are APIs, you can probably guess that APIs are all around us.
+Now that you have a better understanding of APIs, you can probably guess that APIs are all around us.
 Take a look at just about any app on your smartphone, and chances are it's working with APIs.

 Take weather data, for instance.
 The information that you see in your weather app, whether it be real-time or a future forecast, is sourced from a third-party with APIs, and then reformatted to fit your dashboard.

 Online travel aggregators are another great example of working with APIs.
 Let's say you go to a travel site like Orbitz or Kayak, which shows you airfare schedules and prices, or hotel availability and rates.
 These travel booking sites use APIs to collect this data from the providers — the airlines and hotels themselves.

 Additionally, if you book from an aggregator site, APIs are also used for confirmation of your booking with the provider.
 In the case of travel, APIs are used for both data (availability and pricing) as well as requests (reservations).